 In the logbook that’s part of the letterbox, you’ll record your achievement of finding the letterbox with a stamp of your own!
 Then, when other adventurers find it, they’ll see all the past visitors that have stopped along the way.

-Early on these letterboxes were only found in extremely inaccessible areas with few clues as to their whereabouts.
+Early on, these letterboxes were only found in extremely inaccessible areas with few clues as to their whereabouts.
 This made the accomplishment of actually finding one quite remarkable.
 Nowadays, they are much easier to find, located on many public trails in easily accessible locations.
-But there are still some boxes, with the seasoned adventurer in mind, that is still quite difficult to find.
+But there are still some boxes, with the seasoned adventurer in mind, that are still quite difficult to find.

 A helpful resource for getting started with letterboxing is The Letterboxer’s Companion: Exploring The Mysteries Hidden In The Great Outdoors.
 You can also join the letterboxing community, Atlas Quest, to meet new people and get started!

 Read More: Snowshoe Geocaching: Searching For Booty